Your Financial Aid Offer: How to Accept Financial Aid from SMC

 Consumer Disclosure Information

 The names of governing bodies, associations and agencies that accredit SMC are listed in the College Catalog.
 Copies of these documents are on file in the Office of the President located in the Administration Building.
 Completion rates and graduation rates for the College are on file in the Registrar’s Office located in the Administration Building.
 Statistics on athletically-related student aid, revenue and expenses information relating to inter-collegiate athletics, and athletic participation and financial support are located in the Barrett Learning Center.
 Campus security policies and crime statistics are distributed annually to all students by the college security office.
-Special facilities and services for handicapped students are discussed in the Student Handbook and the College Catalog.
-These services are administered through the Office of Student Affairs located in the campus Student Center.
+Special facilities and services for students are discussed in the Student Handbook and the College Catalog.
+These services are administered by the SMC Experience located in the Burgess Student Center.

 Additional Student Responsibilities

 Please advise the Office of Financial Aid if there are changes in your family’s financial circumstances, if you are awarded financial assistance through an outside source, if your enrollment or housing plans change, or if you need to change your personal contact information.
 The Office of Financial Aid sends information regarding students’ financial aid status via e-mail and direct mail through the United States Postal Service, so it is imperative that the College have your current contact information on record, particularly your local and permanent address, as well as your personal e-mail address.
 Once enrolled, we will also send e-mail communications to your SMC e-mail address.
 It is your responsibility to keep your SMC e-mail address activated and to check your messages.